haojiecao42/haojiecao42.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the School of Natural Resources and Environment (SNRE) at the University of Florida, advised by Dr. [Jiangxiao Qiu](https://jiangxiaoqiu.weebly.com/).
+I am a PhD student in the School of Natural Resources and Environment at the University of Florida, advised by Dr. [Jiangxiao Qiu](https://jiangxiaoqiu.weebly.com/).
 I received my Master's degree in Geographic Information Science with thesis project focused on coastal landscape perceptions and corresponding sentiments based on social media data.
-Currently, I am working on the research that aims to provide deeper insights into urban ecosystem services and biodiversity with big data and artificial intelligence (AI) techniques.
+Currently, I am working on the research that aims to provide deeper insights into urban ecosystem services and biodiversity with big data and artificial intelligence techniques.

 ## EDUCATION
 **PhD, Interdisciplinary Ecology** (Aug.
 2023 - Present)